 There are various color schemes used by artists.
 The most common are:

 Good knowledge of colors can help a graphic designer go a long way.
-Understanding colors, their uses and meaning will allow you to manipulate colors in design.
-Once you have a grip on color psychology, this will enhance your skills.
+It is important to know about colors to understanding color psychology, their uses and meaning will allow you to manipulate colors in design.
+Once you have a grip on color, this will enhance your skills.
 Always research and experiment to improve your knowledge.